Cerium: Cerium(IV) complexes

-The compound ceric ammonium nitrate (CAN) (NH_{4})_{2}[Ce(NO3)6] is the most common cerium compound encountered in the laboratory.
+The compound ceric ammonium nitrate (CAN) (NH4)2[Ce(NO3)6] is the most common cerium compound encountered in the laboratory.
 The six nitrate ligands bind as bidentate ligands.
-The complex [Ce(NO3)6](2-) is 12-coordinate, a high coordination number which emphasizes the large size of the Ce^{4+} ion.
+The complex [Ce(NO3)6](2-) is 12-coordinate, a high coordination number which emphasizes the large size of the Ce(4+) ion.
 CAN is a popular oxidant in organic synthesis, both as a stoichiometric reagent and as a catalyst.
 It is inexpensive, stable in air, easily handled, and of low toxicity.
 It operates by one-electron redox.
 Cerium nitrates also form 4:3 and 1:1 complexes with 18-crown-6 (the ratio referring to that between the nitrate and the crown ether).
 Classically, CAN is a primary standard for quantitative analysis.
 Cerium(IV) salts, especially cerium(IV) sulfate, are often used as standard reagents for volumetric analysis in cerimetric titrations.

 A white LED in operation: the diode produces monochromatic blue light but the Ce:YAG phosphor converts some of it into yellow light; the combination is perceived as white by the human eye.

 Due to ligand-to-metal charge transfer, aqueous cerium(IV) ions are orange-yellow.
 Aqueous cerium(IV) is metastable in water and is a strong oxidizing agent that oxidizes hydrochloric acid to give chlorine gas.
 In the Belousov–Zhabotinsky reaction, cerium oscillates between the +4 and +3 oxidation states to catalyze the reaction.